Draylar/get-off-my-lawn/README.md

 When this item equipped in the helmet slot, claim outlines become visible.

+## Protection Checks

+*Get Off My Lawn* currently checks for claims when the following actions occur:
+- Player block break
+- Player block interaction
+- Player entity damage
+- Player entity interaction
+- TNT explodes

+If the player does not own the claim, they are not allowed to finish (/start) the action.
+In the case of explosions, no blocks break.

 ## Installation: Users

 You'll need to install the [Fabric Loader](https://fabricmc.net/use/), [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api/files), and appropriate mod jar from the releases tab (or the CurseForge page).